nevinkopp/nevinkopp.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Caption photos easily.
-On the left, a road goes through a tunnel.
-Middle, leaves artistically fall in a hipster photoshoot.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+    On the left, the mechanical team works on assembley.
+Middle, water inflitration tests.
+Right, software team working on thruster board firmware.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/4.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    This image can also have a caption.
-It's like magic.
+    Leviathan systems diagram
 </div>

-You can also put regular text between your rows of images, even citations {% cite einstein1950meaning %}.
-Say you wanted to write a bit about your project before you posted the rest of the images.
-You describe how you toiled, sweated, _bled_ for your project, and then... you reveal its glory in the next row of images.
+Working with both the electrical and the software teams gave me a unique perspective in which I gained a lot of experience in both the hardware and the software that went into Leviathan.
+With the electrical team, I would design the PCBs that went into the PCB housing as shown below.
+These boards were responsible for voltage conversion, electronic speed control (ESC), and battery management (BMS).
+I would also design and render 3D images of the PCBs (also shown below) so the team could see how the final PCB would look before money was spend on having them made.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">